-Could Climate Change Trigger Earthquake and Tsunami
+Could Climate Change Trigger Earthquakes and Tsunamis?

-There has been a strong debate on whether there is a link between climate change and earthquakes and some of these debates have been as powerful as some of the earthquakes that occurred in recent times.
-In 2012 Bill McGuire wrote a book titled “Walking the Giant: How a changing climate triggers earthquakes, tsunamis and volcanoes” in which he describes how our earth has gone through miraculous shifts and how modern human caused climate change may bring about both geological changes and climatic changes, such as reawakening of dormant volcanoes and earthquake faults.
+There has been a strong debate on whether there is a link between climate change and earthquakes with these debates being as powerful as the earthquakes that have occurred in recent times.
+In 2012, Bill McGuire wrote a book titled “Walking the Giant: How a Changing Climate Triggers Earthquakes, Tsunamis and Volcanoes,” in which he describes how our earth has gone through miraculous shifts and how human-caused climate change may bring about both geological and climatic changes, such as the reawakening of dormant volcanoes and earthquake faults.

-At the time, people referred to this book as a “science fiction.”
-However, a couple years prior to the release of this book, there was a report published by Chi Ching Liu and his colleagues out of University of Taiwan.
-The report included evidence that there is a direct link between the climate change and earthquakes.
-Liu and his colleagues determined a that there was a sequencing pattern between typhoons and minor earthquakes.
+At the time, people referred to this book as “science fiction.”
+However, a couple years prior to the release of this book, there was a report published by Chi Ching Liu and his colleagues out of the University of Taiwan.
+The report included evidence that there is a direct link between climate change and earthquakes.
+Liu and his colleagues determined that there was a sequencing pattern between typhoons and minor earthquakes.
 Their reasoning is that the low-pressure centers of typhoons enable earthquake faults within the crust to shift and discharge accumulated strain.

-The main reasoning behind a 2011 earthquake and tsunami that occurred in Japan is a shift of plate tectonics.
-This natural disaster has left a big mark on Japans economy, the country lost substantial physical and human capital.
-The approximated total damage caused by disaster ranges to be anywhere from $190 billion to as much as $300 billion.
+The main reasoning behind the 2011 earthquake and tsunami that occurred in Japan was a shift of plate tectonics.
+This natural disaster has left a big mark on Japan’s economy, the country lost substantial physical and human capital.
+The approximated total damage caused by the disaster ranges to be anywhere from $190 billion to as much as $300 billion.
 Over 25,000 people either lost their lives or have been reported to be missing.
 Over 200,000 houses and other structures have been destroyed or damaged.
-Earthquake has also caused major damage to the Fukushima nuclear power plant, triggering a nationwide crisis.
+The earthquake has also caused major damage to the Fukushima nuclear power plant, triggering a nationwide crisis.
 Nuclear reactors sustained damage, resulting in evacuations, radioactive contamination, and shortages of electricity.

 The tsunami-related events in Japan unfolded for several years after disaster.
-Investigators were forecasting a grim fate for Japan, saying the country’s economy would fall into recession, unless the damage from the nuclear power plant could be contained in timely manner.
-The Japan – U.S economic ties have always been strong and mutually beneficial.
-The two economic powers are unified via trade of goods and services - they are significant markets of each other’s imports and exports.
-However, after it was discovered that the Fukushima power plant was damaged due to the earthquake, the United States began monitoring foods for radiation and even placed ban on imports of certain vegetables and products from the vicinity of the damaged nuclear reactors.
+Investigators were forecasting a grim fate for Japan, saying the country’s economy would fall into a recession, unless the damage from the nuclear power plant could be contained in a timely manner.
+Japan and the United States’ economic ties have always been strong and mutually beneficial.
+The two economic powers are unified via trade of goods and services — they are significant markets of each other’s imports and exports.
+However, after it was discovered that the Fukushima power plant was damaged due to the earthquake, the United States began monitoring foods for radiation and even placed a ban on imports of certain vegetables and products from the vicinity of the damaged nuclear reactors.
 Japan plays a big role in a global supply chain, both as a supplier of products and as a producer.
-At this point in time, even a small disruption to trade of goods can have a huge impact on country’s economic health.
+At this point in time, even a small disruption to the trade of goods can have a huge impact on a country’s economic health.

-A brief timeline of events beginning from 2011 up until 2018
+World Vision provided a brief timeline of events beginning from 2011 up until 2018: